RahaVaezi/Make-a-cup-of-coffee/README.md

 You can make a good coffee in 2 ways:

-1- Use an Filter Coffee Maker
+1- Use a Filter Coffee Maker

 2- Use a Moka Pot

 Let's see how to make your morning coffee in each way:

-## 1- Make coffee with an Filter Coffe Maker
+## 1- Make coffee with a Filter Coffe Maker
 1- Grind coffee to a medium-fine particle size.

 2- Place coffee filter in filter basket.
 All auto drip coffee makers have a filter basket that is usually right under the brew head (where the hot water comes out).